AdobeDocs/analytics.en/help/analyze/analysis-workspace/workspace-faq/aw-accessibility.md

 ## Support for screen readers and screen magnifiers

-A screen reader recites text that appears on the computer screen.
+A screen reader reads text that appears on the computer screen.
 It also reads non-textual information, such as button labels or image descriptions in the application, provided in accessibility tags or attributes.

 ## Color palettes & contrast

-[!UICONTROL Analysis Workspace] strives for WCAG AA color contrast compliance.
+[!UICONTROL Analysis Workspace] strives for WCAG 2.1 AA conformance, including requirements for color contrast.

 In addition, users can set their own preferred color palette for a project under **[!UICONTROL Project]** > **[!UICONTROL Project settings]** > [Project color palette](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/build-workspace-project/color-palettes.html).